 After setting up relationships and storage modes, you need to Manage Aggregations on the Sales and Promotion Agg table (this is our second aggregation table);

-When you have multiple layers of aggregation, you have to setup their precedence.
-The aggregated table that you want to take the highest priority, should have the highest precedence.
-In this case, for Sales Agg can be 1, and for Sales and Promotion Agg to be 0.
+When you have multiple layers of aggregation, you must set up their precedence.
+The aggregated table you want to take the highest priority should have the highest precedence.
+In this case, Sales Agg can be 1, and Sales and Promotion Agg can be 0.

 Testing the result

-With the above setup, you can have visualizations that use promotions as well as Customer, Date, and ProductSubcategory and still be sourced from the aggregation.
+With the above setup, you can have visualizations that use promotions, Customer, Date, and ProductSubcategory and still be sourced from the aggregation.
 Here is an example;

 This kind of visualization will not send any query to the DirectQuery source;